 The Press Kit Evolution

 As the media industry and press coverage have evolved over the years, so has the press kit.
 The traditional press kit has evolved digitally to include press materials, such as a brand’s pdf files, videos, company websites, online newsroom and web pages.
 Using a digital press kit, which can be viewed online or shared as a PDF, ensures information can be shared and stored easily and updated at any time.
 Digital press kits are used throughout all facets of public relations to inform the media.

 For example, an electronic press kit, or EPK, is used in the music industry to promote musical acts to agents, promoters, venues, reporters, etc. EPKs include videos of performances, interviews, bios, images, press releases as well as previous media coverage.
 A digital media kit can be adapted to any channel of communication which is why they’ve grown in popularity, but physical press kits are still a great way to share information with journalists and the media.
 A physical press kit contains some of the same material as digital press kits — fact sheets, contact information, headshots and descriptions, images and promotional material — but they also allow journalists to experience your product or service before writing about it.
 Physical press kits can be personalized and creative, which is essential for securing coverage.

 How To Build a Press Kit

-When building a press kit, including a digital press release kit, it’s important to identify the brand image, key messages and how the content will represent the brand.
+When industry professionals are building a press kit, including a digital press release kit, it’s important to identify the brand image, key messages and how the content will represent the brand.
 A key factor to your media relations strategy, each piece of the press materials, from the images and videos to the press release and business cards, contributes to the journalist’s impression of the brand and, consequently, their readers.
 In addition to the theme and concept for the press kit, digital or physically, you should put yourself in the journalist’s shoes to ensure all the information they need to write a story is included and accessible.